Vinpanda logovinpanda

 Reported accidents

-Accidents filed with insurance companies, including severity, structural damage designations, and airbag deployment records.
+Accidents filed with insurance companies, including severity, structural damage designations, and airbag deployment records where available.

 Odometer history